 Keeping kindergartners engaged is a tough task for any teacher.
 A friend of mine, a great kindergarten teacher, just told me a story about a class of his.
 As he was giving extended instructions, one of his students blurted out, “Boooorrrriiiinnggg!”
 After reflecting and considering her perspective, he realized some things.
 His directions were too long.
 After all, kindergartners have short attention spans.
 She wasn’t trying to be disrespectful, she just wasn’t receiving any meaningful, relevant information.
 He realized the blurting out was less of a reflection on him and more about what the student needed.
 She didn’t need a lecture, she needed to play.
 Author and child development specialist Gill Connell says we should teach the body before teaching the mind.
 He discovered that his students learn best when he gets them hooked through short, relevant stories.
 Then, have the students watch the skill, then perform it.
 I agree with this philosophy wholeheartedly.

 Have you ever had students ask the same questions all year?
 “How do I…?”
 That happened to me as well, until I discovered GIFs (Graphics Interchange Formats).
-GIFs are repeated 5-second video clips that I have projected for all students to see.
+GIFs are repeated 3-second video clips that I have projected for all students to see.
 They give students a model on how to execute skills correctly.
-With kindergartners, I make a GIF of nearly everything I teach (how to tie shoes, properly walking to the line, helping someone off the ground, turning to face the speaker, dance moves, exercises, and locomotor movements, just to name a few.
+With kindergartners, I make a GIF of nearly everything I teach (how to tie shoes, properly walking to the line, helping someone off the ground, turning to face the speaker, dance moves, exercises, and locomotor movements, just to name a few).
 Essentially, GIFs allow me to have multiple teachers at once.
-They simply see it and do it, eliminating distractions.
+Students simply see the skill and do it, eliminating distractions.
 Because of this, I can strengthen relationships by checking in with them and providing specific, individualized feedback.
 I even create GIFs with some of my well-behaved students actually in them.
 This is extremely motivating as all of them want to be included in a GIF.
 Imagine arriving to class and seeing yourself on the projector throwing a ball.
 Don’t you think that will be a memorable moment for you?
 Don’t you think that will help connect physical education with happiness?
 The entire class thinks you are famous!
 Regardless of your physical ability level, I bet that would get you excited about returning to PE next time.

 Using an iPad app called “Bam Video Delay” is another helpful visual I use daily.
 This app is on an 8-second delay, which allows students to do the skill and then analyze their performance.
 It provides immediate, tangible evidence for the student and teacher to connect to the appropriate score on the rubric.
 Imagine doing the “Macarena” dance as a kindergartner.
 Rather than the teacher simply providing feedback from his or her perspective, you (the student) could see yourself dancing next to a modeled video doing it correctly.
 This valuable feedback can help both students and teachers correct any missteps.
 All students, especially kindergartners, love seeing themselves on the iPad!